itsrishub/kgcr/README.md

 ## Overview

-`kgcr` (Kubernetes Get Custom Resources) is a command-line tool that scans a specified Kubernetes namespace and lists all custom resource instances found.
+`kgcr` (kubectl get CustomResources) is a command-line tool that scans a specified Kubernetes namespace and lists all custom resource instances found.
 It's designed to be fast and efficient by using concurrent workers to query multiple Custom Resource Definitions (CRDs) in parallel.

 ## Features

 - **Fast parallel scanning** - Uses concurrent workers to query multiple CRDs simultaneously
 - **Namespace-aware** - Automatically uses the current kubectl context's namespace or accepts a custom namespace
-- **Filtered output** - Only shows namespaced resources (excludes cluster-scoped CRDs)
 - **Clean tabular output** - Displays results in an easy-to-read table format
 - **Performance optimized** - Pre-computes resource metadata and uses efficient batching strategies
 - **Configurable timeout** - Prevents hanging on slow API responses